mroy31/gonetem/docs/source/commands.rst

 run
 ----
-If the project has not been launch during pynetem starting, run this command to load the topology and start all the nodes.
+If the project has not been start during gonetem-console launch, run this command to load the topology and start all the nodes.

 save